cps-org/cps/searching.rst

 :var:`name`:
-  The name of the package to be located, including both the proper case name, and the name converted to lower case.
+  The name of the package to be located,
+  It shall be tried first in the given case, and then with all characters converted to lower case.

 :var:`name-like`:
   Any of